ayushchopra96/distributed-ml-research/split_nn_ucb/README.md

 - V<sub>c</sub> and W<sub>c</sub> are forced to be extremely sparse using L1-norm constraint.
 - V<sub>c</sub> masks U such that the client c can retrieve knowledge that is common among other clients i.e. U
 - W<sub>c</sub> learns client c's task-specific knowledge.

+## Efficient Communication with sparse activations
+- We only communicate non-zero elements of the activation tensors and gradients to save bandwidth.